As you may have noticed, there’s been a war on recently.

 Polarisation in politics is nothing new.
 My earliest memories of politics was Margaret Thatcher coming to power in 1979 and The Left going batshit-crazy as a result.
 But something changed in the last 20 years.
 Maybe the Radical Left felt let down by Tony Blair (don’t mention The War) and Bill Clinton?
 Or maybe The Left just got bored with mainstream electoral politics and instead focused on The Long March Through The Institutions?

 We can’t read Cathy Newman’s mind, we can only observe her actions and listen to what she says.
-But it seems obvious to me that she was not a neutral observer seeking the truth.
+But it seemed obvious to me that she was not a neutral observer seeking the truth.
 [For comparison, see the same interview done by a more neutral journalist].
 No, Newman was there to take down Peterson (a clinical psychologist, not a politician).
 Journalists are now players of The Game not observers of The Game.

 This is just my interpretation and others will see it differently of course.
 Scott Adams calls this “two movies playing on one screen“: the ability of 2 people to see exactly the same thing and interpret it completely differently.
 Regardless of your

 Some historical context.
-During the twentieth century, The Left won all of the battles that it deserved to win (stopping children working down pits and up chimneys, securing employment rights, health & safety at work, the National Health Service, a welfare safety net, equal opportunities, gay rights etc etc).
+During the twentieth century, The Left won all the battles that it deserved to win (stopping children working down pits and up chimneys, securing employment rights, health & safety at work, the National Health Service, a welfare safety net, equal opportunities, gay rights etc etc).
 Quite an impressive tally of victories.

-Trouble is, The Left never knew when to stop.
+Trouble is, The Left never knows when to stop.
 The Far Left will never be satisfied.
 Activists are, by definition, active.
 They need something to do, something to feel and something to protest against.

 So on they went and, since 1979, the Far Left has been wrong about pretty much everything: from Greenham Common, CND, the Miner’s Strike, keeping coal mines open, supporting the IRA and other terrorists, open borders, all-women shortlists, quotas, Delors-style Euro-socialism, Venezuala, anti-semitism, the denial of gender and of objective biological reality.